SickHub/arkserver/README.md

 It uses [FezVrasta](https://github.com/FezVrasta)'s [arkmanager/ark-server-tools](https://github.com/arkmanager/ark-server-tools)
 to manage single-instances or a cluster of ARK: Survival Evolved server inside a docker containers.

-This image inherits from the [drpsychick/steamcmd](https://github.com/drpsychick/steamcmd) image to include the latest version of `steamcmd`.
+This image builds on the [drpsychick/steamcmd](https://github.com/drpsychick/steamcmd) image to include the latest version of `steamcmd`.

 For more information on `arkmanager`, see the repo here: [arkmanager/ark-server-tools](https://github.com/arkmanager/ark-server-tools).